jams2/cons-ext/README.md

 # fastcons

-Fastcons is a Python extension module that provides an efficient implementation of cons lists.
+Fastcons is a Python extension module that aims to provide an efficient implementation of cons.

 The fastcons module provides two types: `nil` and `cons`.
 The `nil` type represents the empty list, while the cons type represents a pair - an immutable cell containing two elements.

-Currently requires Python 3.11.
+Currently requires Python 3.11, and Linux or MacOS.

 ## Installation